subirvarma/GeneralCognitics/_posts/chapter7_latentspace.md

 ![](https://subirvarma.github.io/GeneralCognitics/images/lat17.png)

-Figure 2: Theory underlying generation of images using Latent Vector representations
+Figure 2: Theory underlying generation of images using their Latent Vector representations

 The theory behind these representations is summarized in Fig. 2.
 Assuming we have a collection of images, and we would like to generate new images that look they also belong to this group.
 One way of doing this is by estimating the distribution q(X) for the image data, and then sampling from q(X).
 However in general q(X) is an extremely complicated function, and so far it is difficult to estimate it directly.
 However it is easier to estimate the conditional probability q(X|Z) where Z is the Latent Variable.
 Indeed q(X|Z) can be approximated by a Gaussian Distribution whose mean can be estimated using a Neural Network.
 Finally using the fact that q(X,Z) = q(X|Z) q(Z), we can use Ancestral Sampling to sample from q(X,Z) (and thereby generating an image) by first sampling from q(Z) and then using the sampled value of Z to sample from q(X|Z).
 The theory I have just described underlies popular image generation models such as DALLE 2 and Stable Diffusion.